Employee Discount Schemes

 Examples Of Employee Yearly Savings

-The average family in the UK (2 adults and 2 children) spends around £100 on food shopping each week.
-With up to 7% off at some supermarkets, as much as £336 can be saved each year just on groceries – that’s over three weeks of food for free!
+The average family in the UK (two adults and two children) spends around £157 on food each week (£117 on a weekly shop and £40 on restaurant and takeaway meals).
+With up to 7% off at some supermarkets, as much as £336 can be saved each year just on groceries—that’s two weeks of food for free!

 Example Savings